Jurugi/UT4-UE4-Hook/README.md

 2) Rotator aimbot works, but is linear with no velocity check.

 3) No teamcheck, it's custom or undefined in this game.

+Exercises:
+- see if you can use tags or other methods to place players onto teams. example. add friendly/foe arrays for aimbot
+- see if you can add even a velocity check for aimbot to hit better over range, even if weapon info isn't available, you can hardcode some weapon projectile speeds and do linear math here pretty easily

+Purpose:
+The purpose is mostly to demonstrate how a hack could be made on any Unreal Engine 4 game in 64bit very quickly, even given the lack of references/info around for certain titles.